 I asked him why he would drink something that tasted so bad.
 He said, "It's my daily dose of fiber.
 I'm drinking it for you because my doctor says it'll help keep me healthy."

 It turns out, my grandpa's doctor was right.
-Decades later and after dozens of studies, researchers now have a clearer picture of what fiber can do for our health.
-But first, I want to share with you a couple things it can't do.
+Decades later, and after dozens of studies, researchers now have a clearer picture of what fiber can do for our health.
+But first, I want to share with you a couple of things it can't do.

-Contrary to popular belief, adding fruit and vegetable fiber to your diet does NOT seem to be able to protect against colorectal cancer.
-Over the years there were small studies that seemed to show some promise, but then came the "Nurses Study" conducted by the Department of Medicine, Brigham and Women's Hospital and Harvard Medical School.
+Contrary to popular belief, adding fruit and vegetable fiber to your diet does NOT seem to protect against colorectal cancer.
+Over the years, there were small studies that appeared to show some promise, but then came the "Nurses Study" conducted by the Department of Medicine, Brigham and Women's Hospital and Harvard Medical School.
 More than 80,000 women were followed for 16 years.
 What was the result?

 "After adjustment for age, established risk factors, and total energy intake, we found no association between the intake of dietary fiber and the risk of colorectal cancer..."
 It was a big blow to cancer researchers hoping that fiber might help them in their fight.

 The news is also bad for fiber and it's purported "cholesterol lowering" abilities.
 The Department of Nutrition at the Harvard School of Public Health looked into 67 dietary fiber trials before concluding that the cholesterol-lowering effect of fiber is "small within the practical range of intake" and that "increasing soluble fiber can make only a small contribution to dietary therapy to lower cholesterol."
 Eating more fiber wasn't going to reduce cholesterol in any significant way.